 Strikes are generally non-appealable unless given in error.
 If you believe you received one or more strikes in error please send email to the system administrator using the link at the bottom of any page, and reference the strike(s) you believe were erroneously applied.

 The administrator(s) reserve the right to be completely arbitrary in the provision of Strikes.
 As access to the forum is entirely at the discretion of the system admin stators and/or owners (see the TOS) there is no representation made that a Strike will not be applied to your account for content that the administrator(s) find offensive, even if it does not merit removal or a formal TOS violation.

-The star levels currently supported and their privileges are:
+The user levels currently supported and their privileges are: